catcha8/Discord-server-booster/readme.md

 </p

 ```
-Tokens need to have nitro
-Tokens need to be on the Server
+Tokens need to have nitro and need to be on the Server
 ```

 How to run: